7 Signs of Chronic Burnout You Shouldn’t Ignore

 But these activities rarely leave you feeling restored.

-Instead, you feel guilty, frustrated, and even more depleted.
+Instead, they may leave you feeling guilty for wasting your time, frustrated, and even more depleted.

 6. You Have Physical Symptoms